PsiMasTho/pmt-logera/README.md

 ## Input files
 * Header:
 	Contains declarations for attributes and variables, and assigns attributes to vairables.
-Attrubutes may contain regex expressions for the kind of values they accept.
+Attrubutes may contain ECMAscript regex expressions for the kind of values they accept.

 #### Example header for a workout programme